-In ongoing efforts to fill the deficits, the U.S. authorities began to let foreigners who lent to U.S. corporations and to the U.S. government a tax exemption on the U.S.' 30 percent witholding taxes when they received their interest payments.
-Initially they did this by tolerating a convoluted loophole involving the Netherlands Antilles, but this messy mechanism was replaced in 1984 with a more direct tax haven offering: the so-called Portfolio Interest Exemption, under which nonresidents could invest directly in U.S. markets and receive interest payments tax-free, and typically in secrecy.
+In ongoing efforts to fill the deficits, the U.S. authorities began to allow foreigners who lent to U.S. corporations (and to the U.S. government) an exemption on the 30 percent withholding taxes that would normally have been levied when they received their interest payments on those loans.
+Initially this was achieved by tolerating a convoluted loophole involving the Netherlands Antilles, but this messy mechanism was replaced in 1984 with a more direct tax haven offering: the so-called Portfolio Interest Exemption, under which nonresidents could invest directly in U.S. markets and receive interest payments tax-free, and typically in secrecy.
 Time Magazine accurately summed up this move: "Suddenly America has become the largest and possibly the most alluring tax haven in the world."
-It was another major fillip for the growing power of Wall Street.

-Occasional efforts have been made to step back from provisions that would reduce the United States' role as a tax haven - though usually these were defeated by the power of Wall Street (and other) lobbyists.
-Federal-level regulations in January 2001, in the final days of the Clinton administration, would have required banks in the U.S. to inform the IRS about all bank interest paid to nonresident individuals: reporting that was already required for residents of the U.S. and Canada.
-Had this become law, they would still have been very narrow: the regulations did not require the U.S. to share the information with other foreign countries: just to have it available; it also only involved bank interest paid to individuals: other forms of investment income were excluded.
+Occasional efforts have been made to curb the U.S.' role as a tax haven - but usually these were defeated by Wall Street lobbyists.
+Federal-level regulations in January 2001, in the final days of the Clinton administration, would have required banks in the U.S. to inform the IRS about all bank interest paid to non-resident individuals: reporting that was already required for residents of the U.S. and Canada.
+Had this become law, the requirements would still have been quite narrow: the regulations did not require the U.S. to share the information with other foreign countries: just to have it available; and it also only involved bank interest paid to individuals: other forms of investment income were excluded.

-Under the George W. Bush administration there was a dramatic change in attitude, encapsulated in the words of Treasury Secretary Paul O'Neill.
-When asked to respond to estimates that fewer than 6,000 of over 1.1 million offshore accounts and businesses were properly disclosed, O'Neill responded: "I find it amusing."
-Treasury withdrew the already narrow Clinton-era proposed regulations in July 2002 and replaced them with even narrower ones only requiring this information to be reported for residents of 16 designated countries: Australia, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden and the UK.
-(These countries, it seems, were the ones willing to exchange information reciprocally with the U.S.) These proposed regulations were also never implemented.
+The George W. Bush administration oversaw a dramatic change in attitude, encapsulated in the words of Treasury Secretary Paul O'Neill - who, when asked to respond to estimates that fewer than 6,000 of over 1.1 million offshore accounts and businesses were properly disclosed, responded: "I find it amusing."

+Treasury withdrew the narrow Clinton-era proposed regulations in July 2002 and replaced them with ones that only required this information to be reported for residents of 16 designated countries: Australia, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden and the UK.
+(These countries, it seems, were the ones willing to exchange information reciprocally with the U.S.) However, these watered-down proposed regulations were never implemented.

-The U.S. carefully protects itself from foreign tax havens, while remaining a tax haven for foreigners
+The U.S. protects itself from foreign tax havens, while remaining a tax haven for foreigners

-While content to let foreigners use the United States as a tax haven, the U.S. has always been concerned that U.S. taxpayers might evade taxes by pretending to be foreigners - disguising their identities through offshore tax havens or otherwise - and to evade U.S. taxes.
+While historically content to allow foreigners to use the United States as a tax haven, the U.S. has always been concerned that U.S. taxpayers might evade taxes by pretending to be foreigners - disguising their identities through offshore tax havens or otherwise - and to evade U.S. taxes.
 So in 2001 the United States enacted the so-called Qualified Intermediary (QI) programme.
 The basic idea was to help the U.S. government ferret out U.S. tax cheats, while preserving the U.S. as a secrecy jurisdiction for foreigners.

-It was a rather devious and sophisticated form of secrecy, which works as follows.
+The QI programme was a devious piece of secrecy legislation, which worked as follows.

 If the U.S. had simply asked foreign financial institutions to report on all income originating in the U.S., then it would have received a lot of information not only about potential U.S. tax cheats, but also about foreign tax cheats.
-Once it had this information, its treaties might oblige it to share this information with foreign governments.
+Once it had this information, its treaties might oblige it to share this information with some foreign governments.